 When you’ve exhausted all these resources there is still one last option you can try.

 There are online communities dedicated to font identification, some are more popular than others.
 Lurk around the community for a while before posting, since there’s a chance your question has already been asked and answered in a previous post.

 However it seems that a lot of members are willing to help just for the sake of helping.
 As long as your text sample is easy to view and offers some level of detail it’s feasible that a member could have the perfect solution to your typography conundrum.

 Among many social news communities, it’s fair to say that Reddit is perhaps the most diverse and heavily-trafficked.
 The website is made up of mini forums called subreddits that each focus on a particular topic.
 One such forum is named Identify This Font and I’m sure you can guess the community’s purpose.

 What I like most about Reddit is the variety of fast-paced topics.
 Most subreddits with over 89k members tend to be quick and snappy with new posts.
 If you throw up a question for font identification or ask for related fonts you’ll typically have a few responses within hours.

 Quora is a Q&A type website that allows people to ask questions from all areas of business, economics, marketing, design, or just regular life.
 One particular category is dedicated to typeface identification and has some very knowledgeable members.
 Although you may not find an exact typeface matchup, it’s highly likely that you will find a couple of similar options.

 Font trends and features

-While not a font identification tool, Linotype is a rich resource for all matters front related.
+While not a font identification tool, Linotype is a rich resource for all matters font-related.
 Extensive how-tos, designer interviews, font management tools and more.